-A: ESC 13 is providing grant administration support as allowed by HB 1525.
+A: ESC 13 is providing grant administration support as allowed in TEC 29.026.
 The primary application will be through ESC 13.
-Applicants who meet the criteria for the grant award will then be selected to submit a streamlined application through the TEA eGrants system for funding purposes.
+Applicants who meet the criteria for the grant award will then be selected to submit a streamlined application through the TEA for funding purposes.